 Government understands that as a purchaser of construction services and asset manager it can gain significant savings in capital and operational cost, increased value and carbon performance through the use of open sharable asset information.

-The UK BIM Task Group hypothesis is important as it enables the team to demonstrate across a range of performance dimensions that useable benefits will be secured.
+The hypothesis set out in the BIS BIM Strategy report in 2011 is still important as it enables the team to demonstrate across a range of performance dimensions that useable benefits will be secured.
 The tests that were used to confirm benefits covered the following criteria.

 - Valuable: The overall aim is to maximise client value by increasing benefits at little or no extra cost.